Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

 \textit{Conclusion} -- We experimentally demonstrate microwave one-way transparency by the MCh metamolecule at room temperature.
-The experimental results are reproduced well via numerical simulations.
-Using effective polarizability tensor analyses of the numerical results, the one-way transparency is traced back to large synthetic motion of ultrastrongly-coupled MChPs.
-The bridges between the cavity magnonics and dipole resonance optics via metamaterials signifies an advancement toward hybrid quantum systems, synthetic gauge fields acting on light, and chimera quasiparticles using metamaterials.
+The experimental results are reproduced via numerical simulations.
+Using effective polarizability tensor analyses of the numerical results, we reveal that the one-way transparency is caused by the synthetic motion of ultrastrongly-coupled MChPs enhanced by the combination of the chiral-type bianisotropy and large MO effects.
+The enhancement mechanism of the synthetic motion of MChPs in metamolecules at room temperature is applicable to natural chiral molecules and multiferroic materials, and signifies an advancement toward hybrid quantum systems, synthetic gauge fields acting on light, and chimera quasiparticles using metamaterials.

 \textit{Acknowledgement} -- We thank H. Kurosawa for helping with the numerical simulation.
-This work is financially supported by JSPS KAKENHI (JP24H02232, 23K13621, 22K14591) and JST-CREST (JPMJCR2102).
+This work is financially supported by JSPS KAKENHI (JP24H02232, 23K13621, 22K14591) and JST-CREST (JPMJCR2102) and JST-FOREST (JPMJFR246R).